RichardRed0x/politeia-digest/issue-029.md

 Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/tree/e6c828cae46fbd4a9fc058539266af8e5eb43277).

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred with fixes from @bee and @degeri.

 Image credit: @sænder